OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 ## What we're building

 In this example we're going to update our application so that a user must sign in before they can view a complete recipe.
-Non-authenticated users will get a preview of the recipe (statically rendered), but not be able view the complete recipe.
+Non-authenticated users will get a preview of the recipe (statically rendered), but not be able to view the complete recipe.

 This requires:

 - Creating a new `RecipeTeaser` component to use for non-authenticated users
 - Updating configuration in Drupal so that the ingredients and instructions fields are protected and require authentication to view.
-This will make them no-longer publicly accessible via the API, and users will have to authenticate first before they can access that content.
-Gatsby will always run it's build process as an anonymous user, and thus the protected fields will not be available in Gatsby's GraphQL database.
+This will make them no longer publicly accessible via the API; users will have to authenticate first before they can access that content.
+Gatsby will always run its build process as an anonymous user, and thus the protected fields will not be available in Gatsby's GraphQL database.
 - Updating the `Recipe` component to make an authenticated `fetch()` request directly to the Drupal API in order to access protected content, and then display it
 - Updating the *src/templates/recipe.js* template so that it it displays the `RecipeTeaser` component for non-authenticated users, and the `Recipe` component for authenticated users